-The Annotated Version of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS) contextualizes some of the UCCMS's provisions to provide additional information which will guide its interpretation and application.
+The Annotated Version of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS) contextualizes some of the UCCMS'UCCMS's provisions to provide additional information which will guide its interpretation and application.

-The annotations and interpretations set out in this document are provided by the Canadian Centre for Ethics in Sport (CCES) pursuant to its mandate to administer the UCCMS.
+The annotations and interpretations set out in this document are provided by the Office of the Canadian Centre for Ethics in Sport Integrity Commissioner (OSIC(CCES) pursuant to its mandate under the Abuse-Free Sport program to administer the UCCMS.

-This document was published on April 14, 2025, and will be updated and distributed periodically on a continuous basis.
+This document was published on April 13, 202314, 2025, and will be updated and distributed periodically on a continuous basis.